hgn/perfume/README.md

 ## Supported Datatypes:

-Here is a markdown list with data types and their corresponding standard C counterparts:
+Here is a list with data types and their corresponding standard C counterparts.
+User events in the registration will accept the former - (hopefully) pointing to the correspondig standard datatype (the former is kernel internal defintion).

 - `s64`: `int64_t`
 - `u64`: `uint64_t`